 The stabilization or stopping of foundation settlement through the use of piers, drainage, or root barriers can and may reverse the damage already done to the foundation and structure and can and may cause or create new damage by movement or lack of movement.

 The COMPANY has no obligation to repair or replace any damage whether it is exposed, concealed, or buried, to the foundation, structure, floors, plumbing*, roofing, electrical wiring, other portions of the structure and its systems, furniture, fixtures, furnishings, landscaping, vegetation, wood or other decks, spas, or personal property without regard to when or where said damage occurs.

-If spread footings, builders and/or drilled piers are discovered after work has begun and it is necessary to remove or cut them loose from the foundation, an additional fee of $200.00 will be due for each spread footing, builder, or drilled pier that must be removed or cut off from the foundation.
+If spread footings, builders, drilled piers, and/or tree stumps that are too tall are discovered after work has begun and it is necessary to remove or cut them loose from the foundation, an additional fee of $200.00 will be due for each spread footing, builder, stump, or drilled pier that must be removed or cut off from the foundation.

 If after work had begun, it is discovered that the foundation has been constructed of substandard materials and lacks the structural strength necessary to properly transfer the load imposed by underpinning, there may be an adjustment in the contract price and scope of work.
 Substandard construction is usually not discovered until work has begun and possibly not until a lift is attempted.